-Some companies may offer increased coverage at a higher price.
+Some car shipping companies may offer increased coverage at a higher price.
 Make sure to get a paper copy of their insurance policy.
 You'll need this as proof of their coverage, should there be any disputes.
 Also, if they make any promises or guarantees about their service, make sure you get them in writing.

 - Check if your auto insurance company covers the shipping : Your own auto insurance company may offer some protection for shipping your vehicle.
 Give your insurance provider a call and check it out.
 If their insurance is better than what the car shipper offers, then you're already in good shape.

 - Contact an independent auto insurance company : Lastly, you may select an independent auto insurance company to cover your vehicle while it's in transit.
 You can purchase this short-term insurance either to cover everything or just the things the car shipper or your regular auto insurance company won't cover.
 For example, if your car shipping company doesn't cover water damage and you wanted to be extra safe, you could purchase coverage for water damage from an independent company.